Changissnz/nu_merchant_principal/README.md

 The sophisticated are extremely difficult to replicate, as already posited.
-This does imply that they cannot be easily systematically dissected for total third-party comprehension.
-Attempting to do so could led to the destruction of the sophistication, such destruction leaving little traces for comprehending the existence of previous.
+This does imply that they cannot be systematically dissected with ease for total third-party comprehension.
+Attempting to do so could led to the destruction of the sophisticated, such destruction leaving little traces for comprehending the existence of previous.
-Circular reasoning by third-party agents, especially adversaries, is reasoning by the same incorrect methodologies in iterative fashion to no avail, is a frequent possibility.
+Circular reasoning by third-party agents, especially adversaries, is reasoning by the same incorrect methodologies in iterative fashion to no avail, is a frequent occurrence.
 And this circular reasoning is due to the limited scope of comprehension available to the agent, in which full comprehension of the sophisticated